strimzi/proposals/084-open-feature-integration.md

 ## Affected/Not Affected Projects

 `Cluster Operator`, `Topic Operator` and `User Operator`; meaning the modification will be done in scope of `strimzi-cluster-operator` project.
+Moreover, `operator-common` is also affected, because we modify FeatureGates class.

 ## Questions